Understanding Semimonthly and Biweekly Pay Schedules

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 When starting a new position, one of the first questions you'll want to know is how much you're getting paid.
 The next most frequent question is when you're getting paid.
 Understanding pay schedules can help you organize your money, create an adequate budget and make the most of added wages, like overtime hours.
-In this article, we discuss the differences between and advantages of semimonthly and biweekly pay schedules.
+This article discusses the differences between and advantages of semimonthly and biweekly pay schedules.

 What is a pay schedule?

-A pay schedule, or sometimes called a pay period, is the time worked between a set amount of dates.
-There are several standard pay schedules that organizations use, including weekly, biweekly, monthly, and semimonthly.
+A pay schedule, sometimes called a pay period, is the time worked between a set amount of dates.
+Organizations use several standard pay schedules, including weekly, biweekly, monthly, and semimonthly.
 Here is a brief introduction to these four common types:

 What is a semimonthly pay schedule?

 If you're on a semimonthly pay schedule, you'll receive two paycheques per month, a total of 24 paycheques throughout the year.
 Your employer will pay you in the middle of the month and on the last day of the month, or sometimes the first day of the following month.
 The two typical schedules are the 1st and 15th, or the 15th and final day of the month.

 If you are a salaried employee on a semimonthly pay schedule, your employer may choose to divide your salary equally between 24 pay periods.
 Because the days within a month vary, and the days of work within each pay period differ, it's usually easiest for a company to divide your payments equally and provide a consistent paycheque.

 For example, if your annual salary is $50,000, your employer may elect to split up your compensation equally between 24 pay periods.
 This would provide $2,083 per paycheque before deductions.